souvikhaldar/souvikhaldar.info/content/programming/understanding_recursion.md

 ```

-`Tail recursion` is faster than `head recursion` because of a concept called [`tail call elimination`](https://www.geeksforgeeks.org/tail-call-elimination/), in which the compiler esentially converts the recursion to a loop. `Quick sort` uses tail recursion, hence is faster than `Merge sort`.
+`Tail recursion` is faster than `head recursion` because of a concept called [`tail call elimination`](https://www.geeksforgeeks.org/tail-call-elimination/), in which the compiler essentially converts the recursion to a loop. `Quick sort` uses tail recursion, hence is faster than `Merge sort`.

 Hence, making the above `print_one_to_n` function a tail recursive one by this way:-
 ```